 The evaluation identified opportunities for improvement, which have been implemented.
-The key area of agreed action was to enhance agenda planning to bring greater focus on strategic discussions.
+The key areas of agreed action were to continue to focus on strategic discussions and to implement a schedule of Board and Committee meetings in 2021 that is appropriate for the virtual environment as the Company settles into a 'COVID-normal' operation.